SAULdigitalfabrication/benchparklet/README.md

 ###Hacking the Bench

 The aim of this elective was to take the existing bench and adapt it to be assembled more easily.
-To save material we decided to try hack the old panels to fit the new system of grouping panels.
+To save material we decided to try hack the old panels to fit the new system of grouped panels.
+The existing holes in the panels are not always common to 10 sequential panels so the location of new holes must be found and drilled.

 _italic_
 **bold**